Oath of Employment

 - New Westminster Law Courts - Begbie Square, 651 Carnarvon St. Call ahead: 604 660-8521.

 - Surrey Law Courts, 14340 57 Ave.
 Call ahead: 604 572-2250.

 - Vancouver Law Courts, 800 Smithe St. No appointment necessary.
 Go to the Administration Counter anytime between 9:00 am and 4:00 pm, Monday to Friday.

 Other B.C.
 Regions

-New employees may also take their Oath of Employment at a Welcome to the Public Service event, where they can also
+New employees may also take their Oath of Employment at a Welcome to the BC Public Service event where they can also:

-- Explore the Standards of Conduct and how they apply to everyday work (and even if you have already done your Oath, this is a memorable, more formal event), and
+- Explore the Standards of Conduct and how they apply to everyday work (and even if you have already done your Oath, this is a memorable, more formal event).

-If you are ineligible or unable to attend a Welcome to the Public Service session within 90 days of starting your position, you can take your Oath at a number of other locations (as shown above under Where).
+If you're ineligible or unable to attend a Welcome to the Public Service session within 90 days of starting your position, you can take your Oath at a number of other locations.

-Even if you have already completed the Oath of Employment, you will benefit from attending a Welcome Session.
+Even if you've already completed the Oath of Employment, you'll benefit from attending a Welcome Session.